Demand for legal services has stagnated, leaving firms struggling to earn new business and stay profitable and facing

 Now, to translate these findings into actionable insights you can use.
 To make it easier on you, we’ve done the heavy lifting and compiled our key takeaways from the study.
 Read on to find out how you can weave them into your legal business development strategy.

 1. Coaching, Education Drive Revenue

 Sales and business development coaching was the no. 1 most successful tactic for law firms of any size.
-This included one-on-one coaching, group trainings, online seminars, presentations, and outsourced business development consulting.
+This included one-on-one coaching, group training, online seminars, presentations, and outsourced business development consulting.
 The buck doesn’t stop there, either.

 It’s no secret that lawyers aren’t taught how to be salespeople in law school.
 But as the primary revenue generators for your law firm, that’s what your lawyers need to be: salespeople.
 The firms that recognized this gap and provided sales training or business development coaching ultimately saw their lawyers generate more revenue and grow their client base faster.